Midsummer Scene celebrates its fifth season this year as the only English theatre festival in Southeastern Europe.

-Midsummer Scene is the only English theatre festival in Southeastern Europe and in a relatively short period of time it has established itself as a major cultural event and as a platform for intenational concepts and collaborations.
+In this relatively short period of time it has established itself as a major cultural event and as a platform for international concepts and collaborations.

 The Festival coincides with the beginning of summer, and it its first year, it opened at an important milestone: 450th Anniversary of Shakespeare’s birth.
 Dubrovnik joined the world celebrations of this important year by staging one of the Bard’s most beloved comedies: A Midsummer Night’s Dream in Fort Lovrjenac, one of the world’s most evocative and atmospheric venues.